-It's completely free but it does not provide any vehicle maintenance or minor accident records.
+It's completely free, but it does not provide any vehicle maintenance or minor accident records.

 A Vehicle History Report can tell you a lot about a car, including.

-If you are buying from a dealer, ask them to private the vehicle history report.
+If you are buying from a dealer, ask them to be private the vehicle history report.
 Most of them provide it for free.

-When dealing with a private party, it's best to run your own history reports and here is your best alternative.
-If you are looking at lots of cars, and need a cheap alternative to CarFax or Autocheck look at our top 3 alternatives above.
+When dealing with a private party, it's best to run your own history reports, and here is your best alternative.
+If you are looking at lots of cars and need a cheap alternative to CarFax or Autocheck, look at our top 3 alternatives above.

 All the VIN providers will show you at a minimum this data: